Evaluation

 • Ignoring category slices.
 Algebra, geometry, number theory, and probability regressions often move differently after prompt tuning or quantization.

 • Letting public rows leak into prompts or fine-tuning sets.
-Then the score measures memorization, not general math reliability.
+Then the score measures memorization, not general math reliability. a major risk now that GSM8K and the easier MATH subsets are widely contaminated.

 Frequently Asked Questions